graphql/graphql.github.io/site/learn/BestPractice-ThinkingInGraphs.md

 ## Shared Language
 > Naming things is a hard but important part of building intuitive APIs

 Think of your GraphQL schema as an expressive shared language for your team and your users.
 To build a good schema, examine the everyday language you use to describe your business.
-For example, let's try to describe an email app in plain english:
+For example, let's try to describe an email app in plain English:

 * A user can have multiple email accounts
 * Each email account has an address, inbox, drafts, deleted items, and sent items